Tkchen2274/gevcu-2024-2025/README.md

 Tips:
 * Set the Arduino output path to speed up compilation times (e.g. ./build)
 * View the [ExampleDevice.cpp](docs/ExampleDevice.cpp) file to understand how to support a new device
+* If you prefer VSCode, install and setup the [Arduino](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-arduino) extension to get Intellisense and syntax highlighting

 The canbus is supposed to be terminated on both ends of the bus.
 If you are testing with a DMOC and GEVCU then you've got two devices, each on opposing ends of the bus.
 GEVCU7 hardware is selectively terminated.
 By default it is not terminated but this can be solved by soldering the appropriate solder jumper